Enforcing a Prenuptial or Postnuptial Agreement

 Five Components Of An Enforceable Marital Agreement

-Executing pre- and postnuptial agreements can be imperative to protect yourself financially in the event of a divorce.
-Unfortunately, a pre- or postnuptial agreement may not necessarily enforced in a divorce.
-In Massachusetts, pre- and postnuptial agreements are only enforceable if judges believe that the terms were fair and reasonable at the time of their execution and at the time of divorce.
-Some of the factors that the court reviews are:
+Executing prenuptial and postnuptial agreements can be imperative to protect yourself financially in the event of a divorce.
+Unfortunately, a prenuptial or postnuptial agreement may not be enforceable in a divorce.
+In Massachusetts, prenuptial and postnuptial agreements are only enforceable if judges believe that the terms were fair and reasonable at the time of their execution and at the time of divorce.

-- Assuring there has been complete financial disclosure: Our lawyers conduct due diligence to confirm there has been fair and full disclosure of each party’s assets, debts and income.
+3. Assuring there has been complete financial disclosure: Our family law attorneys conduct due diligence to confirm there has been fair and full disclosure of each party’s assets, debts, and income.

-Our experienced family law lawyers can draft enforceable marital agreements and challenge agreements that are unfair and unreasonable.
+Our experienced family law lawyers can draft enforceable marital agreements whether a prenuptial agreement or a postnuptial agreement and challenge agreements that are unfair and unreasonable to protect you.